 Remote Network

-If Routing Mode is set to Protected Data Flows, you must enter the CIDR block on the data center side to be connected to Alibaba Cloud.
-Phase-2 negotiation is based on protected data flows on both sides.
-We recommend that you keep the value of Remote Network on the Alibaba Cloud side the same as the local network on the data center side.
+If Routing Mode is set to Protected Data Flows, enter the CIDR block of the local data center.
+Phase 2 negotiation is based on the protected data flows on both sides.
+Ensure that the Remote Network on the Alibaba Cloud side matches the local network of the data center.

 Click the

-Yes (default): The system immediately starts IPsec negotiations after the configuration is complete.
+Yes (default): The system starts the IPsec negotiation immediately after the configuration is complete.

-No: The system starts IPsec negotiations only when traffic is detected.
+No: The system starts the IPsec negotiation only when traffic is detected.

-ImportantWhen you create an IPsec-VPN connection in dual-tunnel mode, you must configure two tunnels and ensure that they are available.
-If you configure or use only one of the tunnels, you cannot experience the high redundancy of the dual-tunnel mode and zone-disaster recovery.
+ImportantWhen you create an IPsec-VPN connection in dual-tunnel mode, configure two tunnels and make sure that both are active.
+If you configure or use only one tunnel, you cannot benefit from the link redundancy and zonal disaster recovery capabilities of the IPsec-VPN connection.

 Parameter